 The purpose of this research study is to learn how Deep Brain Stimulation (DBS), which targets a part of the brain called the subthalamic nucleus (STN), may affect thinking and memory in people with Parkinson's Disease (PD).
 We plan to include about 55 people with PD who have already had DBS surgery at MUSC's Clinical DBS Program.

 As part of the study, participants will attend two visits after their DBS surgery.
 The first visit, which will last about three hours, includes going over the study information and consent form, collecting background information (demographics), and completing tests that measure thinking and memory (cognitive assessments) and speech.
 The second visit, also about three hours, will involve an MRI scan to look at how the brain's networks change when the DBS device is turned on and off.
+Participants have the option to combine visits 1 and 2.
 Participant's will also be invited to undergo an optional second scan.
 If participants consent, the second scan will be performed on a separate day than the first scan and therefore, there will be a total of 3 study visits.

 These findings may help doctors and researchers make better decisions about which patients are most likely to benefit from DBS surgery and how to choose the best stimulation settings to reduce unwanted changes in thinking and memory.